1.1 What the DLAB Measures

 Key Takeaways

-• The Defense Language Aptitude Battery is a standardized government aptitude test.
+• The Defense Language Aptitude Battery (DLAB) is a standardized U.S. government aptitude test, not a fluency or vocabulary exam.

-• Preparation should emphasize pattern recognition, grammar logic, sound attention, and working memory.
+• Preparation should train pattern recognition, grammar logic, sound attention, and working memory, not memorized words.

-• Practice examples in this guide are original practice-style drills, not official DLAB content.
+• All practice examples in this guide are original practice-style drills, never official or recalled DLAB content.

-It tests current language knowledge.It measures aptitude to learn a language.
+It tests current foreign-language knowledge.It measures aptitude to learn a new language.

-Memorize a real language before test day.Practice rule discovery and application.
+Memorize a real language before test day.Practice discovering and applying invented rules.

 Treat practice drills as real items.Label every drill as original practice-style content.

 Suppose an invented system marks a person with -um and a place with -ar.
-If lom-um means the learner and ves-ar means the school, you can reason that tar-um is probably a person, even if you do not know the root tar.
-This is not official DLAB content.
-It is an original example of how artificial-language logic can reward attention to small forms.
+If lom-um means "the learner" and ves-ar means "the school," then tar-um is almost certainly a person even though you have never seen the root tar.
+This is not official DLAB content; it is an original example showing how artificial-language logic rewards attention to small markers.

-The point is not the fake words.
-The point is the habit.
-When you see or hear repeated pieces, ask what stays constant and what changes.
-Then test the rule on a new item.
-If the new item breaks your rule, revise the rule instead of clinging to your first guess.
+The point is the habit, not the fake words.
+When you see repeated pieces, ask what stays constant and what changes, then test the rule on a fresh item.
+If the new item breaks your rule, revise the rule rather than clinging to your first guess.
+That single discipline, revise-on-conflict, separates high DLAB scorers from candidates who lock onto an early pattern and force everything into it.

 Test Your Knowledge